evertdespiegeleer/red-cli/readme.md

 - `RED_DELIMITER`: The delimiter used to group keys (default: `:`)

 ### Configuration file
-A configuration file can be placed either in the directory where Red is executed, or in any higher-level directory, up to the user's home directory.
+A configuration file can be placed either in the directory where Red is executed, or in any higher-level directory, up to your home directory.
 Lower level configuration files take precedence over higher-level ones.
 The following file names are supported:

 - .redrc